NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 {% BgBox important %}
 The original Volume on which the Snapshot was based *must still exist*, or the Snapshots of it become useless.

-OpenStack does not let you delete Volumes which have "depending Snapshots", so losing Snapshots by accidently deleting a Volume is not a worry.
+OpenStack does not let you delete Volumes which have "depending Snapshots", so losing Snapshots by accidentally deleting a Volume is not a worry.
 However you have to be aware that the Snapshots are only usable while you keep your Volume in existence.
 This is different to *Backups*.
 {% endBgBox %}

 The new volume will now be listed with your other volumes: